System Design Space

 Transmission reliability

-Losses, retrays, windows, congestion control and QoS.
+Loss, retransmissions, windows, congestion control, and QoS.

-Network Applications
+Network applications

-TLS, certificates, authentication, basic threats and protections.
+TLS, certificates, authentication, core threat models, and basic protections.

 Wireless networks